 LJMU is recognised for its excellent record in engineering research in collaboration with industry, and with academic partners from the UK and around the world.
 Many of the academic team have professional industrial experience at senior levels, and all are engaged in research or scholarship which helps maintain the relevance of the curriculum delivered.

 Assessment and feedback

 Assessment varies depending on the modules you choose

 Assessment is usually via a combination of exams and coursework, and sometimes by a portfolio of work, depending on the subject.
 A final year project gives you the chance to work independently and contributes considerably to your final mark.
-Your tutors will give prompt and constructive feedback via Blackboard (our virtual learning environment), face-to-face or in writing.
+Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or in writing.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 In addition to the excellent facilities and learning resources, you'll get support on both sides of the learning experience, havng dedicated workplace based LJMU trained mentors and from university tutors to provide developmental and pastoral support.

 Achievement of the formal qualifications is part of a broader audit-based end-point employer endorsement with a rigorous interview/viva, which incorporates a detailed occupational development record and portfolio of evidence including; 1. an evidence-based record of the high-performance behavioural assessments 2. a demanding knowledge and theory-based assessment as part of the HND or Foundation Degree; 3. a full NVQ Level 4 Competence Qualification, with stringent evidence requirements and robust quality assurance processes; 4. completion of an Engineering Degree (BEng) 5. an overarching employer endorsement of the full standard at the conclusion of the programme through a rigorous interview/viva, resulting in confirmation of "occupational competence" of the Apprentice.